 A non graded Devastator recently sold for $1528 on auction.

 4) Rodimus Prime – He an advanced and re-formatted version of the Autobot Hot Rod and became the Autobots leader following in the shadow of Optimus Prime.

 A Non-Graded Rodimus Prime recently sold for $1690.

 5) Fortress Maximus – The biggest and most awesome transformer toy ever produced from the Generation 1 line Fortress Maximus was quite literally huge and transformed not into one vehicle or machine but into a city.

 He was also the most expensive G1 transformer toy to ever hit the market with a retail price was of $89.99 when the toy first came out.

 A Non-graded Fortress Maximus sold for $1845.

-You will often hear the term redeco used when talking about the different Transformers lines, but what is a redeco?
+You will often hear the term redeco used when talking about the different Transformers figure, but what is a redeco?

-A redeco is a figure that uses the same molds as a previous figure but with different coloured plastic or metal or as a different character.
+RedecoS are Transformers figures that use the same molds as a previous figure but with different coloured plastic or metal or as a different character.